cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 4. Overview
 5. Indicators (Signals)
 6. Estimation
-   ├── Geographic Aggregation   (when the source is aggregated or crosswalked; discuss fill_method here) ├── Temporal Handling        (only when it does more than name the week-ending day) ├── Smoothing                (when a rolling window is applied) ├── Metric Definition        (the formula that turns raw data into the signal) └── Uncertainty              (confidence intervals, or an explicit "none")
+   ├── Metric Definition        (the formula that turns raw data into the signal) ├── Smoothing                (when a rolling window is applied) ├── Uncertainty              (optional; when confidence intervals or standard errors are reported) ├── Temporal Handling        (reference time basis, week alignment, or date-filtering rules) ├── Geographic Units         (optional; when the source uses custom units such as facility catchments or sampling sites) └── Geographic Aggregation   (when the source is aggregated or crosswalked; discuss fill_method here)
 7. Relationship to V4 or V3    (use V4 for endpoints from V4, V3 for all other legacy endpoints; omit for new sources)
 8. Schema
    ├── Columns